Murciano207/SpookFinance-docs/getting-started/use-cases.md

 # Use Cases

-There are two categories of users who can benefit from the Balancer Protocol: liquidity providers - who own Balancer Pools or participate in shared pools, and traders - who buy or sell the underlying pool assets on the open market.
+There are two categories of users who can benefit from the Yogi Protocol: liquidity providers - who own Yogi Pools or participate in shared pools, and traders - who buy or sell the underlying pool assets on the open market.

 Anyone can be a liquidity provider.
 For example: